stefanthoss/stefandroid-blog/_posts/2020-12-31-wireless-unifi-bridge.md

 ## One Wall

-In the first test setup the two access points are roughly 40 ft / 12 m apart, on the same floor, and separated by one interior (wood frame) wall.
+In the first scenario the two access points are roughly 40 ft / 12 m apart, on the same floor, and separated by one interior (wood frame) wall.
 The throughput is roughly 460 Mbit/s for both upload and download.
 That is roughly half of what a wired Gigabit connection provides but still enough for most home networking use cases and the average residential Internet connection.
-You probably don't want to use this to connect your homelab servers with each other but as a connection to your modem it should be sufficient.
+You probably don't want to use this to connect your homelab servers to each other but as a connection to your modem it should be sufficient.

 ### Client to Server (Client Upload Speed)